tanjazlender/MicrobiomePrime/README.md

 # MicrobiomePrime
-A tool for identifying primer pairs with high sensitivity and specificity for a particular source of microbiota You can find the MicrobiomePrime paper at: (link)
+A tool for identifying primer pairs with high sensitivity and specificity for a particular source of microbiota.
+It is designed for analysing amplicon sequencing data, however it could (with some modifications) also be used on shotgun sequencing data.
+You can find the MicrobiomePrime paper at: (link)

 ## Contents